-In this paper, we present the technique of our new solution.
-The technique explores the new GPU pipeline, hull, tessellator and domain stages (detailed further on), so that the tube mesh can be created in the last possible step inside the pipeline.
-In order to achieve such delay with mesh creation, we consider two ways to construct the 3D tubes from a set of points: they can be either directly connected or used as control points of a spline.
-In both cases we only pass to the GPU a set of points, and some per-section auxiliary data (detailed later on), and with this data the mesh can be created.
-Also, as our solution creates the meshes dynamically we were also able to solve the aliasing issue.
-Moreover, our approach exercises every new stage of the programmable pipeline and it is also simple and straightforward.
-Our approach demonstrated to be a well balanced solution for 3D tube rendering in CAD applications.
-We had considerable gains on four major concerns in real time rendering: performance, image quality, simplicity of implementation and memory consumption.
+In this paper, we present the technique behind our new solution.
+This technique explores the new GPU pipeline, hull, tessellator and domain stages, so that the tube mesh can be created at the last possible step inside the pipeline.
+In order to achieve such a delay with mesh creation, we consider two ways to construct the 3D tubes from a set of points: they can be either directly connected or used as control points of a spline.
+In both cases, we only pass a set of points to the GPU, and some per-section auxiliary data (detailed later on), and with this data the mesh can be created.
+Also, as our solution creates the meshes dynamically, we were also able to solve the aliasing issue.
+Moreover, our approach exercises every new stage of the programmable pipeline with both clarity and simplicity.
+Our approach has proven to be a well-balanced solution for 3D tube rendering in CAD applications.
+We made considerable gains on four major concerns in real time rendering: performance, image quality, simplicity of implementation and memory consumption.

 \begin{figure}[htb]